Evaluating LLM-Contaminated Crowdsourcing Data Without Ground Truth: Limitations

 \section{Limitations}

 We acknowledge several limitations of our method.
 First, our method is primarily designed for crowdsourcing datasets comprising subjective questions or tasks where human experts are considered the gold standard.
-If LLMs significantly surpass human performance, the correlations between human responses conditioned on $Z$ may no longer reflect the ground truth $Y$.
+If LLMs significantly surpass human performance, the correlations between human responses may no longer reflect the ground truth $Y$.
+This violates the assumption that, conditioned on $Y$, agents' high-effort signals are independent.
 In such cases, applying our method could mistakenly reward incorrect correlations.

 Second, as discussed in our experiment section, our method does not outperform all baselines in every scenario.
-In particular, when LLM responses are diverse, e.g.~every cheating agent applies a different model or there are only a few cheating agents, heuristic methods such as the EM algorithm work well.
-This is because diverse or sparse cheaters are less correlated with the majority of the crowd and can be easily flagged as outliers using the classic methods.
+In particular, when LLM responses are diverse, e.g.~when each agent relies on a different model or only a few agents use LLM assistance, heuristic methods such as the EM algorithm work well.
+This is because diverse or sparse low-effort agents are less correlated with the majority of the crowd and can be easily flagged as outliers using the classic methods.
 Despite this, our method demonstrates the most robust performance across a wide range of settings.
-Future work could explore integrating the principal's samples of potential cheating signals into heuristic approaches like EM to enhance their performance and optimize detection.
+Future work could incorporate the principal’s sampled LLM signals into heuristic methods such as EM to improve their performance and enhance detection under LLM contamination.

 Third, our experiments evaluate only five language models, as some models, such as LLaMA and Gemini, refuse to respond to toxicity-related prompts.
 While this is sufficient to demonstrate the method's effectiveness, additional evaluations across more diverse models and task types would provide a more comprehensive assessment.